willkoehler/docs/rubber_gem/aws_deploy.md

 move all assets to `/ebs` by doing a global search and replace in your app, replacing `"/mnt/"` with `"/ebs/"`

 ## Make a few config changes

+### Edit rubber-complete.yml

+Use Node.js for the JavaScript runtime on the server.
+This is preferable to using therubyracer gem.
+Node.js comes pre-compiled as a package. therubyracer gem takes a LONG time to build.
+Add the following lines at the bottom of rubber-complete.yml to install the Node.js package

+    roles:
+      app:
+        packages: [nodejs]

+### Edit rubber-ruby.yml

+Update `ruby_build_version` to the latest version (which can be found here
+<https://github.com/sstephenson/ruby-build/blob/master/CHANGELOG.md>) and update Ruby to whatever version you wish

+    ruby_build_version: 20140225
+    ruby_version: 2.0.0-p451

 ### Edit rubber-passenger_nginx.yml